libreswitch/ops/docs/REST_API_design.md

 ```

 ## Notifications support
-Clients can subscribe to resources to be notified about changes within the database.
+Clients can subscribe to resources to be notified of changes within the database.
 The REST daemon is the entry point for subscribing.
 Clients can subscribe to specific resources or a collection of resource changes through REST APIs.
-The REST daemon receives notifications from the OVSDB indicating changes and are notified to the clients.
+The REST daemon receives change notifications from the OVSDB and notifies the clients.

 ```ditaa
     +------------+